Brettanda/friday-bot/docs/commands/fun.md

 Flip a coin

-??? check "Has a slash command to match"
+??? missing "Does not have a slash command to match"
 	Learn more about [slash commands](/#slash-commands)

 Usage: